 She really said that.
 Me, rich and cute.
 And everyone in the room was staring at us like we were in some big romantic movie.
 Totally everyone, with their mouths pretty much dangling open and basically drooling because the hottest babe, and really the only babe in the room, was falling in love with me.

 The wedding was okay I guess, but the pastor guy kept staring at Enjoi in this weird way and saying stuff like, Son, you sure you want to do this?
 Or, Have you thought this through?

-And I knew right then he wanted Enjoi, and the only reason I didn’t kick him in the nads was I didn’t want to spoil the perfect romantic evening for my new boo.
+And the only reason I didn’t kick him in the nads was I didn’t want to spoil the perfect romantic evening for my new boo.

 I didn’t have a bachelor party because the wedding was such short notice and because I didn’t have what historians might call friends.
 But right away Enjoi started talking about a honeymoon.
 And what would you rather have anyway, a bachelor party?
 Or a honeymoon?

 But to tell you the truth, I didn’t get either.

 Enjoi drove all night to get us back to my place and the way she drove her old pink Kay car about a bazillion miles-per-hour was a major turn-on.
 But later, when she saw my apartment she just asked if I as joking.